Use CASE() and TERM() to match phrases

 This search is not very efficient if the conjunction of these subterms is common, even if the whole term itself is not common.

-For more information about how Splunk software breaks events up into searchable segments, read About segmentation in Getting Data In.
+When you use the TERM directive, the Splunk software expects to see the term you specify as a token in the lexicon in the .tsidx file.
+For more information about how Splunk software breaks events up into searchable segments, see About segmentation in Getting Data In.

 127.0.0.1 - admin